stroudafk/disassembler/README.md

 - [ ] add animation for processes that may take a while
 - [ ] add transition animation to smooth out abrupt changes

-Users can:
+Future implementations:
-- [ ] download output file
+- [x] download output file
 - [ ] click on an instruction type to see more info
 - [x] drag and drop a file
 - [ ] upload multiple files